The Japan Alps

 - Complete digital travel guide sent before your departure

-- Luggage transfers between your hotels (Tokyo > Matsumoto and Matsumoto > Takayama)
+- Luggage transfers between your hotels in Tokyo > Matsumoto

-- Telephone assistance 7 days a week (8am-10pm) in English and Japanese bilingual.
-The number will be given to you in your travel pack.
-This phone number is valid for telephone calls, and also for WhatsApp calls and messages.
+- Telephone assistance 7 days a week, 8am to 10pm, in English and Japanese (bilingual).
+The number will be given to you in your travel guide.
+This phone number is valid for telephone calls, and also for WhatsApp calls and messaging.

 Not included in the price of your trip